-The subject site is not located within a transitional area between land use densities greater that 4 dwelling units per acre and areas of land use densities that are less than 4 dwelling units per acre.
+The subject site is not located within a transitional area of land use densities greater that 4 dwelling units per acre and areas of land use densities less than 4 dwelling units per acre.

 C. Unincorporated areas which are adjacent to incorporated areas and may be considered a logical transition for Residential 4.